baillielab/citeswitcher/README.md

 - pyparsing 2.4.7
 - requests-2.24.0
 - biopython
+- pyyaml
 - bibtexparser is also required but it is included in this git repository (because I was concerned that it may not be well maintained)

 To install these:
 `pip install pyparsing`
 `pip install requests`
 `pip install biopython`
+`pip install pyyaml`

 ## For pdf, docx and html outputs

-You'll want to have pandoc properly installed with crossref and citeproc so that you can automatically generate printable documents.
+You'll want to have pandoc properly installed with crossref so that you can automatically generate printable documents.

 pandoc
 pandoc-crossref
-pandoc-citeproc

 This can be done with conda, or pip.
 `pip install pandoc-crossref`
-`pip install pandoc-citeproc`

 ## Optional additional requirements